Frederick-Wordie/Notification_System/README.md

 _Response_:
 HTTP response code

-Automated sending of messages to a topic can be iniitiated using jacascript by visting http:localhost:8000/ in your browser
+Automated sending of messages to a topic can be iniitiated using javascript by visting http:localhost:8000/ in your browser

 2. **Payload sent to subscribers**